JosephLeger/Workflow_RNA-seq/README.md

 ### Post-Processing Data Analysis
 Following data analyzes are performed locally using R or Python.
 A complete script for basic DESeq2 analysis while performing STAR Raw Counts Workflow is provided in R script folder.

+*Supplementary scripts are also available in ./scripts/extra folder of this repository.*

 # Initialization and recommendations